web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/faq/exceptions.md

 This error indicates that there is a memory overflow problem during the packaging process.
 In most cases, it is because the packaged content exceeds the default memory limit of Node.js.

 In case of OOM issues, the easiest way to fix this is by increasing the memory cap, Node.js provides the `--max-old-space-size` option to set this.
-You can set this parameter by adding [NODE_OPTIONS](https://nodejs.org/api/cli.html#node_optionsoptions) before the CLI command。
+You can set this parameter by adding [NODE_OPTIONS](https://nodejs.org/api/cli.html#node_optionsoptions) before the CLI command.

 For example, add parameters before the `modern build` command: